Foresters Friendly Society

 Holiday money: 6 ways to boost your budget and save in the sun

-With exchange rates bumping up the amount of spending money you'll get abroad, foreign holidays are more tempting than ever this year.
-A little forward planning will make your pound go even further by saving on holiday extras…
+With weak exchange rates reducing the amount of spending money you'll get abroad, foreign holidays may just seem a distant dream.
+But a little forward planning can help make your pound go even further by saving on holiday extras…

 Bag the Best Exchange Rate